(Tutorial) Make a sample reply bot using Node.js

 # Verify webhook URL

-Try sending a message to the bot on your LINE app.
-You should receive a message like this:
+Try to send a message to the bot on your LINE.
+If all is well, you'll receive a message from your bot like this:

 Conversation with a sample bot in the LINE chat room